-Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)1.40 Very lowVery high 5
+Crisis Severity The severity score from 1 to 5 is based on 31 indicators aggregated into 3 pillars (impact, conditions, and complexity)1.90 Very lowVery high 5

-Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.1.20 Very lowVery high 5
+Impact This measures the impact of the crisis itself, in terms of the scope of its geographical, and human effects.2.10 Very lowVery high 5

-Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.1.00 Very lowVery high 5
+Humanitarian Conditions This measures the conditions and status of the people affected, including info about the distribution of severity.1.50 Very lowVery high 5

 Complexity This measures the complexity of the crisis, in terms of factors that affect its mitigation or resolution.2.30 Very lowVery high 5

-Access Constraints This measures the level of humanitarian constraints.2.0No constraintsExtreme constraints
+Access Constraints This measures the level of humanitarian access constraints.2.0No constraintsExtreme constraints

 Egypt is a destination country, with refugees arriving from across the Middle East and East Africa.
-There are around 248,000 registered refugees and asylum seekers from 58 different countries: more than half are from Syria (132,000), followed by Sudan (43,000), Ethiopia (16,000), Eritrea (16,000), and South Sudan (15,000). ?
+There are around 259,000 registered refugees and asylum seekers from 58 different countries: half are from Syria (130,000), followed by Sudan (49,000), South Sudan (20,000), Eritrea (19,000), and Ethiopia (16,000). ?

-No recent significant humanitarian developments.
-This country is being monitored by our analysis team.
+No significant recent humanitarian developments.
+This crisis is being monitored by our analysis team.

 Information Gaps and Needs